marsavar/marsavar/README.md

 ### hey.

 I'm a software engineer based in London.\
-Since joining [the Guardian](https://www.theguardian.com/) in 2021, I've contributed to the commercial codebase and worked alongside investigative journalists, using technology to uncover stories.
-Currently, I'm a developer in the mobile server-side team.
+I work at [the Guardian](https://www.theguardian.com/) in Investigations & Reporting, a small team of developers using technology to uncover stories and developing tools to make collaboration between reporters and whistleblowers more secure.

 I speak Italian, English and Japanese, and I can get by in French and Spanish.\
 I enjoy, in no particular order: contemporary fiction, cycling, experimenting with [Rust](https://www.rustlang.com/).